 "Curatorial practice as it emerged during the twentieth century is being extensively recast.
 The tremendous change in the status of the object, culture, the various disciplines, information and education, implies an inevitable transformation of the curator’s role and competences.
 A renewed interest for curatorial practice has recently emerged within the field of architecture."

-CLICK HERE TO GO TO THE HOMEPAGE
+CLICK HERE TO GO TO SOURCE CLICK HERE TO GO TO THE HOMEPAGE |

 Pick 'N Mix #51: